 The galactic awareness of humankind will end the old control game played by cabals who fill up world politics, religion, banking and administration.
 In the victory of light over darkness we inaugurate a golden age of true spiritual living with preeminent love, peace and free thought over all power and vicious mind control.

-With common interests, particularly in the literature, art and culture of Africa and her diaspora, the Editors see to the regular volumes of the Library of African Writing and have anchored up till the 15th of the journals of African Literature (JAL), Critical Studies (CS), and New Poetry (NP).
+The International Research Council on African Literature and Culture, IRCALC, is the first web based convergence of writers, scholars and researchers from around the world drawn by common interests, particularly, the literature, art and culture of Africa and her Diaspora.
+Editors see to the regular volumes of the Library of Critical Writing and have anchored up till the 15th series of the journals of African Literature (JAL), Critical Studies (Special) (CS), and New Poetry (NP).

 Coming at a timely period of millennial cultural awareness, IRCALC Team of Editors argue for a more imaginative approach to leadership and development concerns through eloquent media discourse on governance, literature and culture, not excluding, indeed, other writings of Africa’s diaspora which lend meaning and support to the vision.

 Editors are ever vigilant in the truthful evaluation of governance, ethics and aesthetics across the world net.
 In the propagation of creative thought, IRCALC Editors have given impetus to a wealth of publications on African literary and cultural expressions.

 Member organizations and individuals proffer public information and ideas that enrich world understanding of Africa’s richly diverse heritage.
 Membership cuts across race and nationality to embrace scholars committed to Africa development issues.
 The Library of Critical Writing, CW; Critical Series Special, CS; Journal of African Literature, JAL; New Poetry, NP; are all available by subscription request.
 Individual and institutional members get to read periodic reviews, extracts and newsletters of the organization.